University of North Carolina at Chapel Hill School of Medicine, MD

 Fellowship, Transplant Hepatology, Duke University Medical Center

 Dr. Brown earned her medical degree from the University of North Carolina at Chapel Hill School of Medicine.
-She earned her master’s in health sciences from Duke University School of Medicine, where she also completed a residency in internal medicine, a fellowship in gastroenterology, and a second fellowship in transplant hepatology.
+She earned her master’s degree in health sciences from Duke University School of Medicine, where she also completed a residency in internal medicine, a fellowship in gastroenterology, and a second fellowship in transplant hepatology.

 Dr. Brown is a gastroenterologist with UT Health Austin.